MoMaF/metadatatools/README.md

 There are no options for the script.
 Redirect standard output to a file to store the data.
 The script outputs a percentage of the current stage to standard error.

+## `elonet-person-data-clean.py`

+This script cleans the data produced by `elonet-person-data.py`.
+It parses the date fields for correct dates and adds two fields to the dataset:

+- `bdate`: Birthdate as XSD:Date
+- `date`: Date of death as XSD:Date

+Should be run on the data file output by `elonet-person-data.py`.

 ## `rip-xml.py`

 Downloads Elonet HTMLs and rips the inlined XML for any number of